TruongKhang/TopicFM/README.md

 ## Training

-To train our model, we recommend to use GPUs card as much as possible, and each GPU should be at least 12GB.
+To train our model, we recommend using GPU cards as much as possible, and each GPU should be at least 12GB.
 In our settings, we train on 4 GPUs, each of which is 12GB.
 Please setup your hardware environment in `scripts/reproduce_train/outdoor.sh`.
-And then run this command to start training.
+Then run this command to start training.

     bash scripts/reproduce_train/outdoor.sh <path to the training config file>
     # for example,